CityCamp/citycamp.github.io/_pages/how-to-run-unconference-guide.md

 Here's what typically happens at a successful unconference:

-1. **Gathering and Topic Generation:** Participants arrive and suggest session topics based on their interests, challenges, or expertise
+- **Gathering and Topic Generation**: Participants arrive and suggest session topics based on their interests, challenges, or expertise
-2. **Collaborative Scheduling:** Ideas are posted on a visible wall or board, and a schedule is built together through group discussion
+- **Collaborative Scheduling**: Ideas are posted on a visible wall or board, and a schedule is built together through group discussion
-3. **Session Formation:** Participants self-organize into discussion groups around the topics that most interest them
+- **Session Formation**: Participants self-organize into discussion groups around the topics that most interest them
-4. **Open Dialogue:** Sessions begin with anyone able to lead and anyone free to join, leave, or move between discussions
+- **Open Dialogue**: Sessions begin with anyone able to lead and anyone free to join, leave, or move between discussions

 No formal presentations required—just authentic conversations and collaborative thinking.
 If a session isn't valuable for you, you can leave and try another.
 This flexibility is known as the "law of two feet."

 ## Core principles and guidelines for unconferences ⚖️

-- **Whoever shows up are the right people:** The participants present are exactly who should be there
+- **Whoever shows up are the right people**: The participants present are exactly who should be there
-- **Whatever happens is what was meant to happen:** Embrace the organic nature of discussions
+- **Whatever happens is what was meant to happen**: Embrace the organic nature of discussions
-- **It starts when it starts:** Allow natural timing rather than rigid schedules
+- **It starts when it starts**: Allow natural timing rather than rigid schedules
-- **The law of two feet:** If you're not learning or contributing, move to another session
+- **The law of two feet**: If you're not learning or contributing, move to another session
-- **No spectators, only participants:** Everyone is encouraged to engage actively
+- **No spectators, only participants**: Everyone is encouraged to engage actively
-- **No pitching or selling:** This is a space for sharing knowledge and building community, not promoting products or services
+- **No pitching or selling**: This is a space for sharing knowledge and building community, not promoting products or services

 ## Complete organizer guide: planning your unconference 🛠️